 - Turn the steering wheel to the left to bring the side of it to the top.

 - Use a flat screwdriver to push through the back of the steering wheel and release the airbag.
 There is no visible hole behind the steering wheel on newer VW vehicles.
 There are two indents that you need to punch through with the screwdriver.

 - Turn the steering wheel and release the airbag on the other side.
 Hold the airbag so that it does not fall.
 Releasing the airbag requires patience.
 If you need help with this step, see our guide on how to remove a VW airbag.

 - Pull out the airbag and disconnect the electrical connector on the back.
-Handle the airbag with care, and keep your body at least one foot away from the airbag at all times.
+Handle the airbag carefully, and keep your body at least one foot away from the airbag at all times.

 - Remove the bolt at the center of the steering wheel using an M12 Tripple Square Bit.
 Have a friend counter-hold the steering wheel while you break loose the bolt.

 - Mark the steering column shaft and steering wheel so the steering wheel is installed in the same location.